lechmazur/pgg_bench/README.md

 - The endgame effect shifts focus to short-term retention in round 10.

 - The version of the game without public messages differs by having much lower final token counts and more than double the rate of punishments.

+- Interestingly, **Claude 3.7 Sonnet** has very high average final tokens, yet ends up with a moderate TrueSkill rating.
+It invests heavily in contributions early.

+- **Retaliation vs. Passivity**: `Claude 3.5 Sonnet 2024-10-22` and `GPT-4.5 Preview` hit a 39% retaliation rate, whereas `Llama 3.3 70B` barely retaliates at 2.7%.
+Retaliators can deter exploitation but risk punishing tit-for-tat cycles.

+- **Partner Synergy**: Partners of a generous contributor `Claude 3.7 Sonnet` net the most on average.

 ---